Kaaiian/CBFV/README.md

 ## making the composition-based feature vector
 The folder cbfv has the script `composition.py` and the folder "element_properties".
 This script uses some chemical parsing tools from matminer and then does numpy operations to vectorize composition at a rate of ~10,000 formulae per second.

+## getting a full model for train and test.
+See `example_code.py` to featurize data and train models with the provided data

-## getting the features on their own.
+## getting features for a given csv
-These can be extracted and saved to csv or simply used in the learning process.
-See example_code.py for how to access the featurized data
+`featurize_file.py` takes in the path of a csv files you want featurized and saves the file "X.csv" into the "featurized_data" folder